 The conservation of terrestrial wildlife is managed in Delaware through the implementation of State Wildlife Action Plans (SWAPs).
 SWAPs were initiated by the US Fish and Wildlife Service (USFWS) in 2005, requiring all 50 states and the District of Columbia to create a conservation plan for wildlife species and to determine those Species of Greatest Conservation Need (SGCN) as a condition for receiving funding through the State and Tribal Wildlife Grants program.
-The states participating in the SWAP program were then eligible to receive funding through the State and Tribal Wildlife through the State and Tribal Wildlife State and Tribal Wildlife Grants program.

-conservation of at-risk species before they become threatened or endangered.
+The states participating in the SWAP program were then eligible to receive funding through the State and Tribal Wildlife Grants program.
+The states participating in the SWAP program were then eligible to receive funding through the State and Tribal Wildlife Grants program to assist with the conservation of at-risk species before they become threatened or endangered.
 The SWAP program must be updated every 10 years, and Delaware updated its initial SWAP in 2015 (DNREC, 2015).
 These documents identify each state's SGCN and identify conservation goals to keep these species from becoming threatened or endangered.